Terence O'Neill: Background

-Terence O'Neill was born on 10 September 1914 at 29 Ennismore Gardens, Hyde Park, London, to The Hon, Arthur O'Neill and his wife Lady Annabel Hungerford Crewe-Milnes.
+Terence O'Neill was born on 10 September 1914 at 29 Ennismore Gardens, Hyde Park, London, to the Hon, Arthur O'Neill and his wife, Lady Annabel Hungerford Crewe-Milnes.

 O'Neill grew up in London and was educated at West Downs School, Winchester and Eton College.
 He spent summer holidays in Ulster.
-Following school he spent a year in France and Germany and then worked in the City of London and Australia.
-In May 1940 he received a commission at the Royal Military College, Sandhurst, and went on to serve in the 6th Guards Tank Brigade during the Second World War, in which both of his brothers died.
-Like many other unionist politicians, the rank he held during the war followed him into his political career, hence "Captain" Terence O'Neill.
+After school he spent a year in France and Germany, and then worked in the City of London and Australia.
+In May 1940, he received a commission at the Royal Military College, Sandhurst, and went on to serve in the 6th Guards Tank Brigade during the Second World War, in which both of his brothers died.
+Like many other unionist politicians, the rank he held during the war followed him into his political career.

+Personal life

-On 4 February 1944 he married Katharine Jean, the daughter of William Ingham Whitaker, of Pylewell Park, Lymington, Hampshire.
-They had one son, Patrick (born 1945), and one daughter, Anne (born 1947).
-His great-nephew is popular British record-producer and DJ, Fred Again.
+On 4 February 1944, O'Neill married Katharine Jean, the daughter of William Ingham Whitaker, of Pylewell Park, Lymington, Hampshire.
+They had two children.
+His great-nephew is popular British record-producer and DJ Fred Again.